CollinearGroup/talk-oss-licenses/PITCHME.md

 * What You Need to Know
 * Our Solution

 Note:

 * We need to take a step back and have a good answer to the question from clients/mgmt
-* We'd like to share our findings to hopefully save you some pain

 +++